cpmech/laclib/benchmarks/README.md

 }
 ```

-indicates that the problem involving the **pre2** matrix took aobut 5.41s to analyze and 4.8s to factorize.
+Above, the **pre2** matrix problem took about 5.41s to analyze and 4.8s to factorize.
 The total time analyze+factorize+solve was 10.9s.
-In this problem, the maximum absolute value of the sparse matrix is 1.47772e+10 and the relative error was about 8e-16.
+In this problem, the sparse matrix's maximum absolute value is 1.47772e+10, and the relative error was about 8e-16.
 The error calculation took 35ms to compute.

-## System details
+## Current details of my system used for benchmarks

-Output of `free -m`
+Output of `free -h`

 ```
        total   used  free  shared  buff/cache   available
-Mem:          47903        3329       31419         193       13154       43903
+Mem:    46Gi  3.1Gi  30Gi   183Mi        13Gi        43Gi
-Swap:         15257           0       15257
+Swap:   14Gi     0B  14Gi
 ```

 Output of `cat /proc/cpuinfo`